All Practice Exams

 D.Bleach should never be used as a disinfectant in salons

-Explanation: When using bleach as a disinfectant, the proper ratio is typically 1 part bleach to 10 parts water (a 1:10 dilution) for a 10% solution.
-However, many state boards recommend using EPA-registered hospital disinfectants instead of bleach because they are less corrosive, have better contact times, and are specifically formulated for salon use.
+Explanation: When household bleach is used as a disinfectant, the typical ratio is about 1 part bleach to 10 parts water (a 1:10 dilution), which yields roughly a 0.5% sodium hypochlorite solution.
+Many state boards prefer EPA-registered hospital-grade disinfectants over bleach because they are less corrosive, have defined contact times, and are formulated for salon use.
+Mix fresh bleach solution as needed because it loses strength quickly.

 10Which of the following is a bloodborne pathogen that nail technicians are at risk of exposure to?